Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

+Lawley, L., & MacLellan, C. J. (2024).
+VAL: Interactive Task Learning with GPT Dialog Parsing.
+In _Proceedings of the CHI Conference on Human Factors in Computing Systems_. [(pdf)][lawley-chi-24]

+Hannan, D., Nesbit, S. C., Wen, X., Smith, G., Zhang, Q., Goffi, A., Chan, V., Morris, M.J., Hunninghake, J. C., Villalobos, N. E., Kim, E., Weber, R. O., & MacLellan, C. J. (2024).
+Interpretable Models for Detecting and Monitoring Elevated Intracranial Pressure.
+In _Proceedings of The International Symposium on Biomedical Imaging_. [(pdf)][hannan-isbi-24]

+Lian, X., Varma, S., & MacLellan, C. J. (2024).
+Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning.
+In _Proceedings of the 2024 Cognitive Science Conference_. [(pdf)][lian-cogsci-24]

+Calo, T., & MacLellan, C. J. (2024).
+Towards Educator-Driven Tutor Authoring: Generative AI Approaches for Creating Intelligent Tutor Interfaces.
+In _Proceedings of the 10th Conference on Learning at Scale_. [(pdf)][calo-las-24]

 Siddiqui, M. N., Gupta, A., Reddig, J. M., & Maclellan, C. J. (2024).
+HTN-Based Tutors:
-HTN-Based Tutors: A New Intelligent Tutoring Framework Based on Hierarchical Task Networks.
-In _Proceedings of the 10th Conference on Learning at Scale_. [(pdf)][siddiqui-htn-tutors]
+A New Intelligent Tutoring Framework Based on Hierarchical Task Networks.
+In _Proceedings of the 10th Conference on Learning at Scale_. [(pdf)][siddiqui-las-24]

 Zhang, Qiao.
 (2024).
 Working with My TeammAItes: Exploring Human-AI Teaming Dynamics through Gaming Environments.
 Presented at the 19th International Conference on the